 People often ignore the ubiquitous regulatory phrase – "past performance is not a guide to future returns.”
 Yet it is put there for a reason – it is essentially true.
 Of course, past performance can help when assessing an investment's potential, but it only forms part of the equation.
 You need to understand why an investment has performed well or badly and there could be various reasons.

 Next, don’t give yourself sleepless nights.
 If a particular investment opportunity sounds exciting but worries you, don’t do it.
 All equities, bonds and funds rise and fall from one day to the next.
 Some of the most volatile investments have great profit potential, but obviously the risk of loss with them is always greater, particularly in the short term.
 Unfortunately, there is no such thing as a risk-free investment.
 Even cash itself is not risk-free and loses value in real terms, as inflation takes its toll.
 So, you need to be clear on your risk tolerance before investing.

 Obviously too, don’t listen to the 'man in the pub' - or to dinner party chat - where exciting so-called investment opportunities can sometimes be aired.
 Firstly, they may not be what they seem and secondly any investment that might be of interest to someone else is not guaranteed to suit you.
 Your circumstances and financial objectives could well be completely different.

 The above are a few pointers to bear in mind when you are looking to invest.
-One final one – if you need help with your investment portfolio, don’t forget to seek independent financial advice.
-An initial meeting with Kellands is free and without obligation, so don’t forget to get in touch.
+One final one – if you need help with your investments, don’t forget to seek independent financial advice.
+An initial meeting with Kellands is free and without obligation, so do get in touch.